windwhiterain/Elf/readme.md

 # Elf -- A node based operator network based on taichi-lang
 features:
-1. parallel process:with the powerful taichi-lang,we don't have to
+1. GPU Parallel:with the powerful taichi-lang,we don't have to
 write low level compute shader to run parallel algorithm on GPU.
-2. dependency graph:like Unreal,Houdini,Blender,we use a dependency
+2. Improved Dependency Graph:like Unreal,Houdini,Blender,we use a dependency
 graph to organize an algorithm in higher level,which brings much more flexibility and intuitiveness.However,we have made some changes to improve some aspects.